Blair Walsh became a rarity – a Vikings draft pick spent on a kicker – but he's looking to extend…

 After drafting Walsh, Vikings cut Longwell

-in the sixth round.
+The surprising move was made Monday, a little more than a week after the team drafted Georgia kicker Blair Walsh in the sixth round.
 Shortly after Longwell said goodbye to Vikings fans on Twitter -- he thanked them for their cheers and said they've "been awesome" to him and his family -- the team announced the decision in a brief news release.

 The timing of Ryan Longwell's release is puzzling, but the move is the latest sign of GM Rick Spielman's roster purge, writes Kevin Seifert.
 Blog

 "Ryan did a good job for us," coach Leslie Frazier said.
 "He is a great person and has been an outstanding player in our league for a long time.
 I wish him nothing but the best.
 He has been great for our organization."

 Longwell had three seasons and $7 million left on a four-year contract he signed last summer that included a $3.5 million signing bonus.
 He was due to make $1.75 million salary this season, putting him in jeopardy to join left guard Steve Hutchinson, cornerback Cedric Griffin and right guard Anthony Herrera on the list of expensive veterans let go this year.

 But few players can impact the outcome of a game like the kicker, and despite a down 2011 season during which he made 22 of 28 field-goal attempts Longwell was still one of the best in the game at age 37.
 Over just six years with the Vikings, Longwell recorded 633 points, third in franchise history behind kicker Fred Cox and wide receiver Cris Carter.